 How does your state rank compared to the other states for adopting the latest clean diesel technology?
 Getting more new technology clean diesel vehicles on the road will deliver cleaner air faster.

 Diesels are the driving force for almost all commercial water vessels and port operations.
-Ferries rely predominantly on diesel technology and are used for passenger and vehicle transportation as well as emergency response.
+Ferries rely predominantly on diesel technology and are used for passenger and vehicle transportation as well as emergency response.8

 Most diesel engines can run on high-quality biodiesel blends as well as next-generation renewable diesel fuels.
 Most diesel vehicles and equipment are compatible with biodiesel or renewable diesel fuel blends between five and 20 percent.

-Diesel technology is the workhorse of the U.S. and global economy, powering over 90 percent of commercial trucks, more than three-fourths of all transit buses, 100 percent of freight locomotives and marine work boats, and two-thirds of all farm and construction equipment.
+Diesel technology is the workhorse of the U.S. and global economy, powering over 78 percent of commercial trucks4, almost 90 percent of all transit buses5, nearly 100 percent of freight locomotives and marine work boats8, and two-thirds of all farm and construction equipment.

-California received $422.6 million from the VW Environmental Mitigation Fund to mitigate NOx emissions.
-Investing funds in proven, available clean diesel technologies would improve air quality today.
+Investing funds in proven, available clean diesel technologies would improve air quality today.13